cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 ### NW Questions

-- protection type:
-  - it's subcomponent now. check out the allowed subcomponents list to verify it's ok
 - project personnel:
-  - how to handle when role is null? default role? currently falling back to "Project Support"
+- IF NOT DESIGNATED: USE how to handle when role is null? default role? currently falling back to "Project Support". attribute Nathan Wilkes.

 - project funding:
   - very few sources have a status. currently defaulting to tentatitve.
+    - OK

+- work authorizations statusID: default to....planned? complete?
+  - > futue/potential

+-> todo: add project funding status order integer

+-> issues to make: merge fund and dept-unit
+- protection type:
+  - it's subcomponent now. check out the allowed subcomponents list to verify it's ok

 - does the "ProjectPhase" column on the projects table always have a corresponding status update? because the migration is going purely based on status updates
-- work authorizations statusID: default to....planned? complete?

 - should we assign "New" work type to anything that doesn't have a work type?
 - facility type "Corridor Plan" (and similalry the ProjecType) attribute - what to do with these?
 - we are converting unmatched signals to intersection improvement components: review these with AMD